-- Self (providing for one’s family; making progress in challenging work)
+- Self: providing for one’s family; making progress in challenging work

-- Community (having a positive impact on customers; contributing to one’s community or country)
+- Community: having a positive impact on customers; contributing to one’s community or country

-- Society (serving society; helping people around the world).
+- Society: serving society; helping people around the world

 To inspire and nurture the human spirit — one person, one cup and one neighborhood at a time.

-The mission statement includes Starbucks’ impact on the lives of customers (one person, one cup), community (one neighborhood) and the world (inspire and nurture the human spirit).
+The mission statement includes Starbucks’ impact on the lives of customers (one person, one cup), community (one neighborhood), and the world (inspire and nurture the human spirit).

-2. Increase business performance and earnings
+2. Increase Business Performance and Earnings

-People who feel like they’re working for a greater cause and understand the impact of their work work harder and smarter.
+People who feel like they’re working for a greater cause and who understand the impact of their work work harder and smarter.
 And organizations filled with these types of people push business forward towards greater financial gain.